pojome/pojo-forms/README.md

 ### 1.3.3 - 17/03/2016 ###
 * New! - Added reCAPTCHA Style and Size options
 * Tweak! - Enqueue reCAPTCHA API just when is needed
-* Fixed! - Upload file in non-required field
+* Fix! - Upload file in non-required field

 ### 1.3.2 - 08/03/2016 ###
 * New! - Added html5 validation in Telephone field

 ### 1.3.1 - 23/02/2016 ###
-* Fixed! - Error from reCAPTCHA when is not defined
+* Fix! - Error from reCAPTCHA when is not defined

 ### 1.3.0 - 23/02/2016 ###
 * New! - Added upload file field (Thanks to [Yehuda Hassine](https://github.com/yehudah))